agathis-project/salix-arctica/README.md

 power to feed the VSYS rail or to charge a back-up battery.

-- **VSYS** can be sourced by a *Power over Ethernet* block which can charge the battery as well; this PoE block picks up the DC power feeds from the Ethernet ports on root as separated by the magnetics circuits.
+- **VSYS** can be sourced by a *Power over Ethernet* block which can charge the battery as well; this PoE stage picks up the DC power feeds from the Ethernet ports on root; use existing ethernet magnetics circuits - specified for PoE+ operation.

 - **VSYS** serves as the bulk power distributed to the gateway.